 NOTE—In other words, the backoff is a continuation of the TXOP, not the start of a new TXOP.

 If the backoff procedure is invoked for reason a) above, the value of CW[AC] shall be left unchanged.
-If the backoff procedure is invoked for reason b) above, the value of CW[AC] shall be reset to CWmin[AC].
+If the backoff procedure is invoked for reason b) or f) above, the value of CW[AC] shall be reset to CWmin[AC].

-If the backoff procedure is invoked for reason c), d), e), or f) above, or the transmission failure of a non-initial frame by the TXOP holder, the value of CW[AC] shall be updated as follows before invoking the backoff procedure:
+If the backoff procedure is invoked for reason c), d), e), or g) above, or the transmission failure of a non-initial frame by the TXOP holder, the value of CW[AC] shall be updated as follows before invoking the backoff procedure:

 If the QSRC[AC] or the QLRC[AC] has reached dot11ShortRetryLimit or dot11LongRetryLimit respectively, CW[AC] shall be reset to CWmin[AC].